-Thunderstorms with heavy winds and hail produced widespread damage across Wisconsin during the month of July 2016.
-Due to the velocity of these storms, two buildings: Oz and Grimm on the Epic Software Campus in Verona, WI were largely affected.
-Oz and Grimm were located within an active construction site with hundreds of workers on site when the flooding occurred.
-So, both buildings required emergency water damage restoration to continue the construction.
+Thunderstorms with heavy winds and hail produced widespread damage across Wisconsin.
+Due to the velocity of these storms, two buildings, Oz and Grimm on the Epic Software Campus in Verona, WI, were largely affected.
+Both buildings were located within an active construction site with hundreds of workers on site when the flooding occurred.
+They required immediate drying to continue the construction.

-Originally, A&J Speciality Services DKI was called to the loss on July 22, 2016, but due to limited manpower and the strength of the DKI network, they contacted J.C.
-Restoration to assist.
-The JCR team immediately headed out to the site, 130 miles away, within the same day of the call, for the initial inspection.
+Originally, one DKI member was called to the loss but due to limited manpower and having the strength of the DKI network, they contacted a second fellow DKI member to assist.
+The second member, 130 miles away, immediately headed out to the site for the initial inspection within the same day of the call.

-Before water damage restoration begun, JCR completed cleaning and disinfecting prior to installing the drying equipment, with hepa filtration and installing temporary power.
+Together, the DKI Team completed cleaning and disinfecting prior to installing the drying equipment with HEPA filtration and temporary power.
 Throughout the restoration process, both buildings remained climate controlled.

-Even with the challenges JCR and A&J Specialty experienced, the teams were able to successfully complete the job and remove all equipment within five days to allow the construction workers to continue working on site.
+Even with the challenges experienced, the DKI Team was able to successfully complete the job and remove all equipment within five days to allow the construction workers to continue working on site.